nextcloud/documentation/admin_manual/exapps_management/DeployConfigurations.rst

 		class ExApp2 python
 		class ExApp3 python

-AppAPI will automatically create default default DaemonConfig to use AIO Docker Socket Proxy as orchestrator to create ExApp containers.
+AppAPI will automatically create the default DaemonConfig for AIO Docker Socket Proxy in order to use it as an orchestrator to create ExApp containers.

 .. note::